-It’s important to remember that a successful en bloc capsulectomy cannot be promised until Dr. Clark is able to see and assess the quality of the scar tissue capsule.
+It’s important to remember that a successful en bloc capsulectomy cannot be promised until your surgeon is able to see and assess the quality of the scar tissue capsule.
 In many cases, a total capsulectomy is the safest way to move forward while still removing the entirety of the capsule.

 What’s the difference between en bloc capsulectomy vs total capsulectomy?